nikic/nikic.github.com/_posts/2023-04-07-LLVM-middle-end-pipeline.markdown

 Running the simplification pipeline over everything again post-link is not strictly necessary: Ideally, it would only be applied to functions where additional inlining actually happened.
 This is a possible optimization for the future.

 As for the fat LTO pipeline ... well, we don't talk about the fat LTO pipeline.
-It's design is somewhere between non-sensical and non-existent.
+Its design is somewhere between non-sensical and non-existent.
 Fat LTO runs the module optimization pipeline pre-link (which is not a good idea for the same reasons as for ThinLTO), and the post-link pipeline is entirely home-grown and not based on the standard simplification/optimization pipelines.

 The module simplification pipeline
 ----------------------------------